ShivamGS/Edge-Face-Recognition-Pipeline/README.md

 Designed as a prototype for **smart surveillance and IoT use cases**, the project demonstrates key concepts in **edge computing**, **serverless ML**, and **asynchronous cloud messaging**.

+> 🔐 **Note:** This repository contains only documentation and system architecture.
+> The source code is withheld in accordance with academic integrity policies.
+>
 ---

 ## 🔧 Project Overview